payhub/slate/source/includes/_oauth.md

 # Authentication

-## Using OAuth 2.0 Access Tokens to Access your Merchants' Resources
-<aside>This document is in progress as of 03/13/2015.
-This line will be removed when complete - please see text in bolded-italic font that needs to be addressed before we can publish....</aside>

 ## Introduction
 The purpose of this document is to provide you with information on how you can get started using PayHub RESTful Web Services to access certain resources associated with a Merchant's PayHUb account.
 PayHub's RESTfulWeb Services allow you and your applications to act on a Merchant's behalf to do useful things like: